amartinsec/BadBird-C2/README.md

 - A token can only be triggered less than 50 times.

 BadBird C2 abides by these limitations by splitting large responses into chunks and having the C2 Server reassemble.
-If the amount of alerts gets too high or a response has to be chunked, the C2 Server will request a new token and facilitate with the implant.
+If the amount of alerts gets too high or a response has to be chunked, the C2 Server will request a new token and update the implant.

 <br>